Ankit404butfound/PyWhatKit/README.md

 [PyWhatKit](https://pypi.org/project/pywhatkit/) is a Python library with various helpful features.
-It is an easy to use library which does not requires you to do some additional setup.
-Currently it has about 100k+ downloads and counting and we regularly update and fix any bug.
+It is an easy-to-use library which does not require you to do some additional setup.
+Currently, it has about 100k+ downloads and counting, and new updates are released frequently with various bug fixes.

 # Links
 - ### Official website - https://pywhatkit.herokuapp.com/